 Detailed steps to get your PAL (Canadian Firearms Licence)

 - Use the "find a class" page on this website to find out where to take the Canadian Firearms Safety Course (CFSC).

 - Pass the CFSC.
 It's fun and easy, very few people have any trouble.
 There are no trick questions, or difficult concepts.

 - Fill out, and mail in the application form with the required supporting papers (like your photograph.)

 See, it isn't really that complicated.

 Yes, handguns are legal in Canada.
 If you want to own a handgun, (or other "restricted" firearms such as AR-15 rifles) in Canada you will need to take some additional steps.
 After you have finish reading this page, use the "Handguns" section of this website to find out more.

 The course is fun and easy, and is designed to be sufficient safety instruction for people who have no prior experience with firearms.

 Most people simply take a one day class (usually a Saturday), that includes watching a video, listening to an instructor, and going over a book.
 You know, typical classroom sort of stuff.
 It's pretty low key, and most people have a lot of fun.
-It's usually around $125, although the price can certainly vary, particularly from province to province.
-I think my wife paid only $20.

 The course comes with a great book.
 It's an easy read, with lots of pictures and diagrams to help you learn the details.